ISO 14001:2026 Clause 8

 Clause 8 is where the EMS moves from planning into action.

-Earlier clauses ask the organisation to understand its context, identify environmental aspects, determine compliance obligations, consider risks and opportunities, and set objectives.
+Earlier clauses ask the organisation to understand its context, identify environmental aspects, determine compliance obligations, consider risks and opportunities, and plan action.

 Clause 8 then asks: how will the organisation control the work?